disooqi/disooqi/README.md

 **disooqi/disooqi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->
 - 🔭 I’m currently working on A2
-- 🌱 I’m currently learning Machine Learning
+- 📫 How to reach me: https://mohamed.eldesouki.com

 - 👯 I’m looking to collaborate on NLP projects
 <!--
+- 🌱 I’m currently learning Machine Learning
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
-- 📫 How to reach me: http://mohamed.eldesouki.ca

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->